 1.)
 Plan ahead.
-This is not something that you want to leave until the last minute.
-As the wedding day gets closer and closer, you’re going to get more excited and more stressed, making it more and more difficult to gracefully articulate what you want to say to your fiancé when the time comes.
+Writing your own vows isn’t something that you want to leave until the last minute.
+As the wedding day gets closer and closer, you’re going to get more excited and stressed, making it more and more difficult to articulate gracefully what you want to say to your fiancé when the time comes.

 3.)
 Look to tradition.
 Many cultures and religions have a basic format they follow for wedding vows.
-If you’re having a hard time getting started, it might be helpful to read what fellow Catholics or Mexican-Americans have done for their weddings.
-You can always personalize everything later, but at least this will give you a jumping off point.
+If you’re having difficulty getting started, reading what fellow Catholics or Mexican-Americans have done for their weddings might be helpful.
+You can always personalize everything later, but at least this will give you a jumping-off point.

 4.)
 Check with your officiant.
 Many officiants actually don’t allow personalized vows, as they have their own script that they use.
 If personalized vows are an absolute must for your wedding, it should be a priority discussion point when searching for your officiant.

 5.)
 Decide on the overall tone.
-This tip is often placed higher in many other lists, but we choose to place it near the bottom for a reason.
-Once you begin writing, a natural tone tends to come through.
+This tip is often placed higher in many other lists, but we place it near the bottom for a reason.
+A natural tone comes through once you begin writing your own vows.
 If you and your fiancé have a similar sense of humor, that tends to show through in your vows.
-If you’d like to keep things serious and on-point, you can adjust your vows after you have read through them a time or two.
+If you’d like to keep things serious and on point, you can adjust your vows after you have read through them a time or two.
 Overall though, it’s important that both sets of vows match in tone.
-If you are serious and romantic and your fiancé makes jokes throughout, it’s going to seem like he’s not taking things seriously.
+If you are serious and romantic and your fiancé makes jokes throughout, it will seem like he’s not taking things seriously.

 6.)
 Edit, edit, edit.
 Continuously read through your vows to make sure what you are saying is not redundant.
 There is no faster way to lose an audience than to start repeating yourself.
 In addition, make sure you are using the right words to say what you mean and that it actually sounds like something you would say.
 Fancy adjectives might sound good in theory, but they will sound alien if you’ve never used them in your life.

 7.)
 Practice out loud.
 Practice at home, alone in the mirror if you have to, but at least practice!
-It will keep you from stumbling over certain phrases, knowing when and where to take a breath and give you more confidence when you begin speaking in front of all your guests.
+It will keep you from stumbling over certain phrases, know when and where to take a breath and give you more confidence when speaking in front of all your guests.